anir-tubi/tubi-roku/.github/pull_request_template.md

 ---

 <<Replace this with a non technical description of what should be provided for this PR in the release notes.
-If no release notes are needed, remove this line.>>
+Prefix your release notes with 'Experiment', 'Graduation', 'Feature', 'BugFix', 'Enhancement' if applicable.
+If no release notes are needed, remove this line. >>

 ## QA What Changed